 1. The NF service consumer (e.g. AMF) sends a GET request to the resource representing the UE's Access and Mobility Subscription Data, with query parameters indicating the supported-features and/or plmn-id.

 2a.
 On Success, the UDM responds with "200 OK" with the message body containing the UE's Access and Mobility Subscription Data as relevant for the requesting NF service consumer.

+NOTE: If the UDM initiated a request to obtain SoR information from the SOR-AF, the UDM starts an operator configurable timer up to which the UDM shall wait for a response from the SOR-AF for retrieving the SoR information.
+The UDM responds back to the NF service consumer for Access and Mobility Subscription Data Retrieval service operation before the timer expires.
+If the SOR-AF has not provided a response with the SoR information before the timer expires, the UDM shall behave as specified in clause C.2 of 3GPP°TS°23.122 [20] (step 3d).